 Although often referred to as an island, Madeira is actually an archipelago made up of four islands and lies between the Canary Islands and Portugal.
 The main island boasts a green and volcanic landscape and pebble beaches.
 It’s well known for its wine and a warm climate while the capital city of Funchal has beautiful botanical gardens and harbour.

 Nazare is located along the Silver Coast in the Oeste region and Leiria District, in historical Estremadura province of Portugal.
 It is known for being one of the finest beach resorts in POrtugal, with a beautiful sandy bay and the famous Sitio headland, which provides shelter for the regions fishing fleet.
 Nazare still retains its heritage and character with charming cobbled streets and beachfront, fishermen’s houses that have been converted into stylish hotels.
 Nazare is also famous for its big waves, with daredevil surfers travelling from all around the world to surf or witness the massive waves which break off the Praia do Norte Beach.
 Being a surfer, visiting Nazare is high on Dan’s bucket list.

-Finally, a guide to Portugal wouldn’t be complete without a mention of the well-loved Algarve region.
+Finally, a guide to incredible destinations in Portugal wouldn’t be complete without a mention of the well-loved Algarve region.
 The Western Algarve is popular with holidaymakers for its beaches and resorts, it also boasts the gorgeous town of Lagos where you can see Lagos Castle, the cliffs of Ponta de Piedade and the beautiful architecture of the Igreja de Santo António.
-It was one of our places in Portugal!
+It was our favourite places in Portugal!